the1lab/1lab/src/Data/Rel/Closure.lagda.md

 ## Symmetric Closure

-The symmetric closure of a relation $R$ is the smallest reflexive relation $R^{\leftrightarrow}$ that contains $R$.
+The symmetric closure of a relation $R$ is the smallest symmetric relation $R^{\leftrightarrow}$ that contains $R$.

 ```agda